How ALZ-801 Works

 In preclinical in vivo studies, tramiprosate treatment of TgCRND8 mice resulted in a significant reduction (∼30%) in brain beta amyloid plaque load, quantified via histopathology.
 Treatment with tramiprosate further significantly reduced both soluble and insoluble beta amyloid fractions (Gervais et al. 2007).

 Phase 1b development of ALZ-801 has identified the dose of ALZ-801 that will provide brain exposure of tramiprosate equivalent to the dose of tramiprosate which showed efficacy in APOE4 carriers in the Phase 3 program.
 ALZ-801 demonstrated substantially improved pharmacokinetic properties and tolerability in human volunteers compared to tramiprosate.

-Long-term oral therapy with ALZ-801 is expected to prevent beta amyloid aggregation in patients and to inhibit the development of beta amyloid oligomers and resultant neurotoxicity (Lacor et al. 2007; Demuro et al. 2010).
+Long-term oral therapy with ALZ-801 is expected to inhibit the development of beta amyloid oligomers and resultant neurotoxicity (Lacor et al. 2007; Demuro et al. 2010).